Connecticut Water Quality at a Glance

-Connecticut – The Constitution State – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state
+Connecticut — The Constitution State — Water Quality Report 2026: PFAS Testing, Infrastructure Concerns & Safety Across Your State

 Statewide Compliance and Testing

-• Infrastructure Investment: Over $61 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Connecticut for water infrastructure improvements, including $7.6 million specifically for emerging contaminants and substantial funding for disadvantaged communities.
+- Infrastructure Investment: Over $61 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Connecticut for water infrastructure improvements, including funding specifically for emerging contaminants and support for disadvantaged communities.
+Additional state bonding has supplemented these investments in 2025–2026.

 Major Water Sources and Challenges

-• Metropolitan District Commission: Serves 400,000 residents with 44.1 million gallons daily from the Barkhamsted and Nepaug Reservoirs, with comprehensive testing revealing no PFAS contamination in their supply systems.
+- Metropolitan District Commission: Serves approximately 400,000 residents with 44.1 million gallons daily from the Barkhamsted and Nepaug Reservoirs, with comprehensive testing continuing to show no PFAS contamination in their core supply systems as of the most recent reporting period.

-• Connecticut River Watershed: Primary source for multiple communities throughout the state, with ongoing monitoring for PFAS and other contaminants, though drinking water sources remain unaffected by reported surface water contamination incidents.
+- Connecticut River Watershed: Primary source for multiple communities throughout the state, with ongoing monitoring for PFAS and other contaminants.
+Drinking water sources have remained largely unaffected by reported surface water contamination incidents, including legacy firefighting foam spills at airports.

-• Aging Infrastructure Modernization: Connecticut Water and other utilities are actively replacing aging water mains, with Connecticut Water replacing nearly 18 miles of pipe in 2024 alone through their infrastructure renewal programs.
+- Aging Infrastructure Modernisation: Connecticut Water and other utilities are actively replacing aging water mains, with Connecticut Water replacing close to 18 miles of pipe in 2024 through infrastructure renewal programmes, with similar targets set for 2025–2026.
+Residents in older homes should consider point-of-use water filtration as a precaution while infrastructure is upgraded.

 Emerging Contaminant Response

-• PFAS Regulation Implementation: New EPA drinking water standards for PFOA and PFOS (4 parts per trillion) take effect in 2029, with Connecticut utilities proactively testing and planning infrastructure investments to ensure compliance.
+- PFAS Regulation Implementation: EPA’s new drinking water standards for PFOA and PFOS (4 parts per trillion) were finalised in April 2024, with utilities required to comply by 2029.
+Connecticut utilities are actively testing, planning capital investments, and seeking federal and state funding to ensure compliance ahead of the deadline.

-• Proactive Treatment Planning: Major utilities including Aquarion, Connecticut Water, and MDC are implementing advanced treatment technologies and seeking federal funding to address any PFAS detections above new regulatory limits.
+- Proactive Treatment Planning: Major utilities including Aquarion, Connecticut Water, and MDC are implementing advanced treatment technologies to address PFAS detections in affected communities including Stamford, Norwalk, Bridgeport, New Haven, and Hartford.
+Granular activated carbon (GAC) and high-pressure membrane systems are among the approaches being deployed or evaluated.

-• State Legislative Action: Connecticut enacted Public Act No. 24-59 in 2024, banning PFAS in various consumer products and firefighting equipment, with comprehensive restrictions taking effect through 2028 to prevent future contamination.
+- State Legislative Action: Connecticut enacted Public Act No. 24-59 in 2024, banning PFAS in various consumer products and firefighting equipment, with comprehensive restrictions phasing in through 2028.
+This is a significant step toward preventing new contamination rather than just responding to existing detections.

 Advanced Water Management

-• State Water Plan Implementation: Connecticut adopted a comprehensive State Water Plan in 2019, establishing integrated water resource management practices to protect and restore water quality through science-based prioritization and partnership approaches.
+- State Water Plan Implementation: Connecticut’s comprehensive State Water Plan, adopted in 2019 and under active review for the next planning cycle, establishes integrated water resource management practices to protect and restore water quality through science-based prioritisation and partnership approaches between state agencies and utilities.

-• Comprehensive Testing Programs: The MDC’s state-licensed laboratory conducts over 140,000 physical, chemical, and bacteriological tests annually, searching for more than 130 potential contaminants across reservoirs, treatment plants, and distribution systems.
+- Comprehensive Testing Programmes: The MDC’s state-licensed laboratory conducts over 140,000 physical, chemical, and bacteriological tests annually, checking for more than 130 potential contaminants across reservoirs, treatment plants, and distribution systems — one of the most rigorous testing programmes in the region.
+For more on how water quality is monitored nationally, see our water quality overview.

 Recommendations for Connecticut Residents